 This data is extremely useful, and it can help in numerous ways.
+What they do when they are on your website You can track where the user is going on your website, how long do they stay on your website, and what is the bounce rate (the percent of users exit your site on the first visit).
+Video Tutorial.
 Search Engine Optimization for Blogs – SEO.
 Ari Paparo Dot Com: Big List of Blog Search Engines.
 My new theory on blogging is that whenever I can't find a particular piece of information on Google I should just create it myself.

 By following these you’ll get a good head start in the world of blogging and hopefully an influx of traffic to give you the motivation to carry on.
 If you’ve already started, think of this as a checklist as I’m sure there’s a few you haven’t done yet.
 1. Good Quality Content Is Always The Best Tactic I can’t tell you how sick I am of hearing people announce their blog when it has less than 5 posts on it and/or consists of nothing more than YouTube videos and re-posted pictures with a one-sentence commentary.